Advanced c interview questions and answers

 0000 0100: Red color (4)

-Note: Any other number will generate mixture of above four basic colors.
+Note: Any other number will result in a mixture of the above four basic colors for the character.

-Note: Any other number will generate after mixing of above four basic colors.
-Examples:
+Note: Any other number will lead to a mixture of the above four basic colors for the background.

 (1)What will be output of following c program?